hantsy/building-restful-apis-with-springmvc-gitbook/security.md

-#Secures APIs
+# Secures APIs

 We have configured Spring Security in before posts.

-In this post, I will show you using Spring Security to protect APIs, aka provides Anthentication and Anthorization service for this sample application.
+In this post, I will show you using Spring Security to protect APIs, aka provides Authentication and Authorization service for this sample application.

 * **Authentication** answers the question: if the user is a valid user.
 * **Authorization** resolves the problem: if the authenticated user has corresponding permissions to access resources.

-##Authentication
+## Authentication

-In Spring security, it is easy to configure JAAS compatible authentication strategy, such as FORM, BASIC, X509 Certiciate etc.
+In Spring security, it is easy to configure JAAS compatible authentication strategy, such as FORM, BASIC, X509 Certificate etc.

 Unlike JAAS in which the authentication management is very dependent on the container itself.
-Spring Security provides some extension points(such as `UserDetails`, `UserDetailsService`, `Authority`) and allows developers to customize and implement the authentication and authorization in a progammatic approach.
+Spring Security provides some extension points(such as `UserDetails`, `UserDetailsService`, `Authority`) and allows developers to customize and implement the authentication and authorization in a programmatic approach.

 Motioned in before posts, the simplest way to configure Spring security is using `AuthenticationManagerBuilder` to build essential required resources.